Build strategy with actionable goals.Learn about OKRs

 Share real experience and results

 Summarize your “value” in 3-5 bullet points at the beginning of your resume.
-Consider this the elevator pitch on why you should be hired.
+Consider this your elevator pitch on why you should be hired.
 The points must “connect” to what the company is looking for.
 Be prepared to customize this if needed.

-If you’re applying to a finance or healthcare company, highlight your experience in applying Agile in risk-sensitive regulatory-driven environments.
+If you’re applying to a finance or healthcare company, highlight your experience in applying Agile in risk-sensitive, regulatory-driven environments.
 Or, if you have specific experience that they are looking for – be sure to highlight this.

-Instead, call out specific points that showcase your accomplishments as skills.
-For example: “Organized and led quarterly planning sessions for 250 business and technical leaders in Product Development across US and Poland."
-Just like people use SMART for goals, keep your resume filled with SMART facts about your skills.
+Avoid vanity-driven highlights that lack substance, like “Excellent communicator” or “Seasoned, results-driven."
+Instead, focus on data-driven accomplishments and skills that demonstrate your value.
+For example: “Organized and led quarterly planning sessions for 250 business and technical leaders in Product Development across US and Poland, driving alignment across cross-functional teams and ensuring critical timelines were met.”
+Keep your resume filled with specific, measurable facts about your skills and results.

 Include unique qualifications and certifications